bigjosh/Vibe-V2/README.md

 The white LED also indicates charger status:

 * Off means no charger connected
-* On solid full brightness means charger is connected and battery is fully recharged
+* On solid full brightness means charger is connected and battery is fully recharged (LED blinks for 62ms once every 8 seconds)
 * Slow pulse (1Hz) means charging

 Motor is always off while charger connected.
 Button state is ignored while the charger is connected.